Guides

 It’s not hard to take care of your molds, but there are a few things to remember:

-- If your silicone mold is not going to be used for a while, then consider keeping a cast in the mold to ensure that it maintains its shape, also consider pouring warm candle wax into the mold if it’s an intricate mold, moreover, you can easily demolish it later
+• If your silicone mold is not going to be used for a while, then consider keeping a cast in the mold to ensure that it maintains its shape, also consider pouring warm candle wax into the mold if it’s an detailed mold, moreover, you can easily demolish it later

 How To Choose The Best Molds